Tardigrades are known colloquially as water bears or moss piglets. They are eight-legged, semi-segmented micro-animal phyla of water-dwelling.

 Description

-The largest adult may have a body length of 1.5 mm (0.059 in) and the smallest less than 0.1 mm.
+The largest adult may have a body length of 1.5 mm (0.059 in), and the smallest less than 0.1 mm.
 Newly hatched tardigrades may be smaller than 0.05 mm.

 Habitat

 Tardigrades are frequently found on lichens and mosses.
-Other environments include dunes, seasides, soil, leaf beds, and marine or freshwater sediments, which can frequently occur (up to 25.000 animals per litre).
+Other environments include dunes, seasides, soil, leaf beds, and marine or freshwater sediments, which can frequently occur (up to 25.000 animals per liter).
 Tardigrades may be found on barnacles in the case of Echiniscoides wyethi.

 Anatomy

 The Tardigrades have a barrel-shaped body with four pairs of stubby legs.
-The majority ranges from 0.3 to 0.5 mm (0.012 to 0.020 in) in length, although the largest species maybe 1.2 mm (0.047 in).
+The majority ranges from 0.3 to 0.5 mm (0.012 to 0.020 in) in length, although the largest species may be 1.2 mm (0.047 in).

-The body comprises of a head, three body segments with a pair of legs each, and a caudal segment with a fourth leg pair.
+The body comprises a head, three body segments with a pair of legs each, and a caudal segment with a fourth leg pair.
 The legs are without joints, and the legs have four to eight claws each.

 The cuticle contains protein and chitin and is periodically ground.
 The first three pairs of legs are directed downwards along the sides and are the means of movement, while the fourth pair is directed back to the last segment of the trunk and is used primarily to grasp the substrate.

 Tardigrades do not have several Hox genes and a large intermediate area of the body axis.
 This corresponds to the whole chest and abdomen in insects.
-The whole body, except the last pair of legs, consists of segments that are homologous to the arthropod head region.
+The whole body, except the last pair of legs, consists of segments homologous to the arthropod head region.

 No respiratory organs are discovered, with gas exchange capable of occurring throughout the entire body.
 Some late stages have three tubular glands associated with the rectum, which may be excretory organs similar to the Malpighian arthropod tubules, although the details remain unclear.
 Nephridia is also missing.